HazyResearch/deepdive/doc/walkthrough-mention.md

                has_spouse_features
           WHERE has_spouse_features.relation_id = has_spouse.relation_id
           """

+        # Factor function:
         function : "IsTrue(has_spouse.is_true)"

+        # Weight of the factor is decided by the value of "feature" column in input query
         weight   : "?(feature)"
       }

+      # ... (other inference rules)
     }

 This rule generates a model similar to a logistic regression classifier.
 We use a set of features to make a prediction about the variable we care about.
 For each row in the *input query* we are adding a [factor](general/inference.html) that connects to the `has_spouse.is_true` variable with a different weight for each feature name.

-Note that the syntax requires users to explicitly select:
+Note that the syntax requires users to **explicitly select** in `input_query`:

 1. `id` column for each variable
 2. The variable column, which is `is_true` in this case